ElectionDataAnalysis/electiondata/docs/Testing_Code_with_pytest.md

 # Results files for dataloading tests
 The dataloading tests rely on having some raw results data to load.
 And the results data should be various enough to test the various components of the data-loading code.
 In other words, effective testing requires a reasonable variety of input files.
 The repository does not contain sufficient results data for testing.
-A test set is available in a separate repository, [***TODO](***TODO).
+A test set is available in a separate repository, [TestingData](https://github.com/ElectionDataAnalysis/TestingData).
 If [test_dataloading_by_ej.py](../tests/dataloading_tests/test_dataloading_by_ej.py) does not find results data, it will default to downloading the files from that repository.

 # Sample Testing Session